 A property is a tag that describes the information class (or content type) of the data produced or consumed by a point.
 Examples are temperature, brightness, on-off, time stamp

-New property tags MUST prove they describe the information class (or content type) of the point.
+New property tags MUST describe the information class (or content type) of the point.

+New property tags MUST be a noun and represent some attribute commonly controlled or sensed in a home automation context.

-New property tags MUST prove they are defined in conjunction with the functional class of point tag.
+New property tags MUST be defined in conjunction with a functional class of a point tag.

 LOCATION